 The look and feel of a health and wellness app should cater to the needs of daily use.
 Better to make a medical app look like it has nothing to do with medicine at all and at the same time keep it clean and minimalistic, as dictated the modern app design trends.
 The choice of colors for user interface design for healthcare applications depends on the app’s purpose and target audience.
 In the majority of cases, healthcare apps are done in calm, neutral colors, though it may vary depending on users and the app’s intent.

 Another point in medical software design is making the app as simple as possible in contrast to the complexity of the industry to which we all seem to be accustomed.
 Without belittling its actual complexities, the main purpose of an app is to be used by ordinary people the majority of whom are very far from medicine.

 Becoming a medical professional is one of the most difficult occupations.
-However technologically-sophisticated your app would be and however heavily it will rely on the latest AI, AR, and other tech advances (more on this point later) it could never replace human professionals who spend up to 15 years to become experts.
-Don’t try to make your app look artificially (or even genuinely) abstruse in an effort to look serious and gain your users’ trust.
+However technologically sophisticated your app would be and how heavily it will rely on the latest AI, AR, and other tech advances (more on this point later) it could never replace human professionals who spend up to 15 years to become experts.
+Don’t try to make your app look artificially (or even genuinely) abstruse to look serious and gain your users’ trust.
 Better make the interface and user scenarios easy to understand, it’ll be appreciated.
 Users should feel like an app makes their lives easier, not the other way around.

 One of the characteristics of healthcare app development is that there’s usually no place for one-size-fits-all solutions.
 Every person has a unique state of health.
 There are too many variables.